Reaparr/Docs/src/content/faq/index.md

 3. Change `ResetCredentials` to `true`
 4. Start Reaparr again, and you will be able to log in with the default username and password

+## Where can I find the log files?

+Logs are stored in mounted Docker volume `/Config/Logs`.

 ## How is Reaparr spelled?

 Ah yes, the main question in life.
 Even I, as its almighty creator, am not too sure.
 But in my infinite, most likely misspelling, wisdom have settled on "Reaparr".
-Even though the capital R in a single word doesn't make too much sense.

 ## What is the difference between Reaparr stable and dev?